Targeted research yielding valuable outcomes

 But new ways of thinking and collaborating are required in this decade, because of the urgent need for the swift and widespread commercialisation and adoption at scale of existing and emerging zero and low-emission technologies.
 The Net Zero Initiative is about accelerating the path to net zero through innovative partnerships for the benefit of all.
 We invite you to work with us.

-Some of the activities of the NZI
+Some key examples of the advances underway at NZI

-- With automotive manufacturers, we are developing new fuels and combustion processes to increase fuel efficiency and reduce vehicle emissions.
+- With automotive manufacturers, we are developing new fuels and combustion processes to increase fuel efficiency and reduce vehicle emissions

 - We are working with insurance companies to develop policies that will enable the emergence of a robust CO2 removal industry.